CoherentLogic/ilxi/README.md

 ###Stack

 An ILXI program may define a stack at any memory page the user wishes.
-This page is specified in the SP register, and the current stack position The stack grows downward from the top of this page, with the current position specified in the SO (Stack Offset) register.
+This page is specified in the SP register, and the current stack position.
+The stack grows downward from the top of this page, with the current position specified in the SO (Stack Offset) register.